Benjamin Babati

-Benjamin Babati (born 29 November 1995) is a Hungarian professional footballer who plays for Győr on loan from Mezőkövesd.
+Benjamin Babati (born 29 November 1995) is a Hungarian professional footballer who plays as a right winger for Liga I club FK Csíkszereda.

 Club career

 On 5 January 2022, Babati signed a 2.5-year contract with Mezőkövesd.
 On 16 July 2022, he was loaned to Győr.

+In August 2023, Babati signed for Romanian Liga II club FK Csíkszereda on an initial one-year deal with the option for a further year.

 International career

 In September 2020, Babati was called up to the Hungary national football team for Nations League games against Turkey and Russia, but remained on the bench in both games.

 Personal life

 Benjamin Babati is the son of former Hungarian professional football player Ferenc Babati.